mwherman2000/neo-csharpcoe/Competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

    e.
 Reusable Entities submitted to the Best Enterprise Applications category must be submitted separately to the Developers Choice Awards: Best Reusable Entities category.

    **NOTE:** Re-use and sharing of Reusable Entities by other project submissions is encouraged.

+## How to submit your Enterprise Application and/or Reusable Entityies

+TODO

 ## What is the [NEO Blockchain C# Developers Center of Excellence](https://github.com/mwherman2000/neo-csharpcoe/blob/master/README.md)?